Idaho Required Posters Required

-The Required Posters is a general labor law poster poster by the Idaho Department Of Labor.
+The Required Posters is a labor law posters poster by the Idaho Department Of Labor.
 This is a mandatory posting for all employers in Idaho, and businesses who fail to comply may be subject to fines or sanctions.

-This set of posters must be posted in a conspicuous place where all employees will see them.
+This set of posters must be posted in a conspicuous place where all employees will see them, and includes both Federal and Idaho posters.
 These posters describe all of the laws that must be followed in the workplace.
 Law posters in the set include equal employment opportunity policy, minimum wage law, job safety and health, employee polygraph protection act, employee rights under the medical leave act, unemployment insurance, and the reemployment rights act under the USERRA.

 ID All-In-One Labor Poster: Instead of printing out dozens of posters, employers can also purchase an all-in-one poster that covers both Idaho and Federal poster requirements by clicking here .